Unit 2 - Practice Quiz

 4 In which of the following situations is CPU scheduling decision mandatory (non-preemptive)?

-B. When a process switches from ready to running state
+B. When a process switches from running to ready state

-C. When a process switches from running to ready state
+C. When a process switches from waiting to ready state

 5 Which scheduling algorithm results in the 'Convoy Effect'?